xlyang2001/Registration/README.md

 - `Cuda`
 - `Numpy`

-This code was tested with `Pytorch` NVIDIA GeForce RTX 3090 GPU.
+This code was tested with `Pytorch` and `NVIDIA GeForce RTX 3090 GPU`.

 ## Inference
 `test_reg.py`